CiscoDevNet/terraform-provider-aci/gen/docs/test_configuration.md

 - Custom type import verification (import state matches normalized form)

 ### Legacy attribute gaps

-- Legacy attribute state assertions (currently only verifies config applies without error)
+The `TestValues.Legacy` data bucket is now populated (auto-derived from `Create` when types match, or supplied via `test_config.legacy` when they diverge — see §2.4).
+The remaining gaps live in the template layer that consumes it:

+- Render a scenario that applies a config under the legacy alias and asserts the current-name state attribute receives the same value (Functioning aliases) or stays at the prior value with no device write (Frozen aliases).
-- Legacy-to-new attribute migration in a single test (set via legacy → read via new attribute)
+- Legacy-to-new attribute migration in a single test (set via legacy → read via new attribute).
-- Conflicting legacy + new attribute error validation
+- Conflicting legacy + new attribute error validation (`ConflictsWith` enforcement on Functioning aliases).
+- Removed-alias migration coverage: state with the removed name upgrades cleanly to the current schema (driven by `state_upgrades`, no Legacy bucket involvement).

 ### Step rendering / template scope